Netherdrake/conductor/README.rst

     ~ % conductor update
     What should be your witness URL? [https://steemdb.com/@furion/witness]:
-    How much should be account creation fee?
+    How much do you want the account creation fee to be (STEEM)?
 [0.500 STEEM]:
     What should be the maximum block size?
 [65536]:
     What should be the SBD interest rate?
 [0]: 10